How Old Are You? The Epigenetic Clock Knows09 September 2019

 DNA methylation is another.
 As Horvath states, the methylation of critical areas has “profound effects” on stem cell differentiation.
 That is, the ability of stem cells to transform into heart, liver, and kidney cells to replenish themselves.

 The epigenetic clock is perhaps the most useful tool we have in accurately measuring someone’s biological age.
-That is why BioViva Sciences offers DNAge, a test based on Steve Horvath’s epigenetic clock, the gold standard of epigenetic age-calculation.
+That is why BioViva Sciences offers a methylation kit based on Steve Horvath’s epigenetic clock, the gold standard of epigenetic age-calculation.
 Simply submit your urine or blood sample, and we will determine your biological age by measuring the epigenetic modifications on your DNA.

 References and Suggested Reading